Gail Bell: Non-fiction writing

-In The Worried Well: The Depression Epidemic and the Medicalisation of our Sorrows Bell wonders why well over a million Australians now take antidepressant drugs.
-This is a frank and independent look at the depression culture and the move to medicalise sadness.
+In The Worried Well: The Depression Epidemic and the Medicalisation of our Sorrows, Bell wonders why well over a million Australians now take antidepressant drugs.
+She considers this an expression of depression culture and the move to medicalise sadness [citation needed].

 Political commentator and Crikey correspondent at large, Guy Rundle, wrote a spirited response to The Worried Well describing Bell’s essay as “a fantastic demolition job – and all the more powerful for the manner in which it combines front-line experience with reflection and scholarship.”